corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 So, where the data is present, we can still extract it - the type model is very forgiving like that.

 > This is really useful for systems that deal with JSON data.
 If the type model explodes in the face of malformed data, it can be very difficult to diagnose issues and provide effective error reporting, or even self-healing capabilities.
+>
+> But if it is important to explode, you can do so; e.g. by testing with `Validate()` and throwing an exception.
+The choice is yours, not the library's.

- But what about the missing data?
+ But what about the 'missing' data?
 How do we deal with that.

 This is not just a problem for *invalid* schema.
-We have to be able to deal with optional data in our schema, too.
+We have to be able to deal with optional data in valid schema, too.

-Let's delete our "invalid data" code, and go back to our valid JSON text.
+To make things clear, let's delete our "invalid data" code, and go back to our valid JSON text.

 (*These are the lines to remove*)
 ```csharp